mug-n-ai/YRoot/docs/examples/career_transition.md

 ## Iteration: Clarifying the “meaningful work” goal

 Vague goals like “I want to help people” or “do something creative” don’t guide action.
-So the WHY Loop goes deeper.
+So the YRoot goes deeper.

 **Goal:** Define what “fulfilling” actually means to this person.